Berkeley-MDes/tdf-fa23-chinxxen/README.md

 <img width="1728" alt="Screen Shot 2023-09-06 at 12 40 15 AM" src="https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/b8a2dccd-acfc-4d7c-b817-111fdfc3cabd">
 I exported the Make2D contour of the four lasercut pieces into Ai with the correct size.
 <img width="1728" alt="Screen Shot 2023-09-06 at 12 43 48 AM" src="https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/e0a232ea-17ec-4c81-ac06-fcad81ff578d">

+### Reflections

+This week was centered around iterative refinement of the phone holder design, particularly addressing the critical issue of screen obstruction noted in the last week's lasercut prototype.
+My first design alteration involved raising the screen void height to 83 units; although this eliminated screen obstruction, it compromised device stability.
+A subsequent fine-tuning to a height of 78 units achieved a satisfactory balance between screen visibility and secure bezel-locking.
+The support spacing was also adjusted to 0.35 units to correct the tilting issue observed in the initial model.
+In addition to horizontal viewing, I wanted the holder to support vertical orientation, particularly for applications like watching TikTok videos.
+Despite my limited expertise in Grasshopper, several hours were invested to modify the top void.
+Eventually, I opted to bake the model and perform the trim operation in Rhino, employing the 'Make 3D' and 'Boolean 2 Objects' functionalities.
+Filleted edges were introduced to mitigate any sharpness, enhancing user safety.
+Finally, the revised 2D contours of all lasercut pieces were exported into Adobe Illustrator to ensure dimensional accuracy for subsequent fabrication.
+Although the week presented its set of challenges, especially in Grasshopper, it was overall a productive period that has moved the project in a positive direction.

+### Speculations

+During my undergraduate education, I frequently engaged with both Rhino and Grasshopper as integral components of my design toolkit.
+I found that Grasshopper presents a steeper learning curve than Rhino, given its precision-oriented capabilities.
+Historically, I gravitated towards SolidWorks for tasks demanding high levels of accuracy.
+Looking ahead, I anticipate the integration of artificial intelligence to facilitate automated design recommendations.
+I also foresee the standardization of real-time material stress analytics and the incorporation of virtual reality for more immersive prototyping and user experience evaluations.
+Generative design, an emerging trend as of 2021, offers promising avenues for automating optimal design solutions through constraint-based inputs, thereby significantly enhancing the design workflow.

 ---